dhcai21/VReassort/README.md

 | 0.00484115 | 0.00183183 | 0.00785047 | clade6 | ...        |
 | 0.02662343 | 0.02405226 | 0.02919459 | clade7 | ...        |
 | ...        | ...        | ...        | ...    | ...        |

+Note: Only clades with sizes between 5 to 150 are reported.